andresionek91/andresionek91/README.md

 * 🔭 I have worked in a variety of businesses: financial services, marketplaces, real estate, online food delivery services.
 * ❤️ I love to work at the intersection of Data and Software Engineering.
 * 😴 I'm lazy.
-So I try to automate everything I can.
+So I tend to automate everything I can.
 * ☁️ I work on the cloud... a.k.a.
 AWS.
 * 💬 I love talking about Infrastructure as Code, especially AWS CDK.
 * 📘 I'm writing a book and I really enjoy teaching!